bshlgrs/consciousness/version-for-report/report.md

 ## Theories of consciousness implemented

 - Something like Drescher's gensyms.
-  - I'm listing this first because it has a strong case that our expression of it is useful.
+    - I'm listing this first because we have a strong case that our expression of it is useful.
 - Kammerer's Theoretical Introspection Hypothesis

 ## What it can do

+Here's what you get if you run `ExampleRun.py`.

 ```
 Q: Suppose there are two humans Bob and Jane, do they have the same qualia associated with every color?